fabianlischka/InfoSec101/p1-InfoSec101.md

 ### First Steps: Passwords

+- Overall strategy:
+    - Use one strong master password, and a password manager
-- use strong passwords
+- Strong passwords
     - Good technique: Use the 1st letter of a passphrase:
-        - "Fab hěn xǐhuān HK, IT security, and (sometimes) 9 hours sleep" turns into `fhxHK,ITs&(st)9hs`
+        - "Wo hěn xǐhuān HK, IT security, and (sometimes) 9 hours sleep" turns into `WhxHK,ITs&(st)9hs`
-        - Use a creative, strange, unique, multi-language passphrase.
+        - Use a creative, weird, unique passphrase, possibly multi-language.
+        - (Keep in mind that you might encounter different keyboard layouts when using other computers, eg when traveling)
     - Don't use [weak passwords](https://en.wikipedia.org/wiki/Password_strength#Examples_of_weak_passwords)
-    - Test your passwords:
-        - Note: do NOT type any of your passwords into a random web page.
+    - Test your passwords
+        - Password "quality test" routines are available
+        - Password quality can be measured in "time it takes to crack" or in "bits of entropy" (the more the better)
-        - Load the page in a fresh browser, disconnect wifi, test your passwords, then close the browser
+        - Note: do NOT type you passwords into some unknown webpage.
+Load the page in a fresh browser, disconnect internet/wifi, then enter your passwords to test, finally close the browser session before you go back online
         - [Password Tester](https://www.bennish.net/password-strength-checker/) based on [zxcvbn](https://tech.dropbox.com/2012/04/zxcvbn-realistic-password-strength-estimation/), with some links for background info.
 Click "Break it down!" to see the components.
         - [Password Tester](https://www.cygnius.net/snippets/passtest.html), also based on [zxcvbn](https://tech.dropbox.com/2012/04/zxcvbn-realistic-password-strength-estimation/), with a few examples.
     - Set your computer up so that the screen saver kicks in after 3 minutes.
 You'll have to type your password many times a day, and you'll get really fast, and won't ever forget it
-- Security questions: avoid, or give bogus random unguessable answers like `T$adf^VFBG(*&O(N%R^BHN*UOI` (Note: of course, this can complicate things when you DO forget your password.)
+- Security questions: avoid, or give bogus random unguessable answers like `T$adf^VFBG(*&O(N%R^BHN*UOI` (Needless to say, this can complicate things when you DO forget your password.)
 - Multi-factor authentication
     - using a phone (SMS, app), dongle, or some other item a user always has at hand
     - advantage: more secure